BlokasLabs/image-gen/README.md

 You can find more information about MODEP on [our website](https://blokas.io/modep) and [documentation page](https://blokas.io/modep/docs).

+# MODEP is Now Based on Debian Packages

+See https://github.com/BlokasLabs/modep-debs for the package build sources.
+This repository is now read only and available only for historical purposes.

 # Found a Bug?

-If you're here because you want to report an issue in MODEP, please visit [our community forum](https://community.blokas.io/c/modep) or open an issue in this repository.
+If you're here because you want to report an issue in MODEP, please visit [our community forum](https://community.blokas.io/c/modep).

 # Contributing